 At the source MEP side, the 1DM generation process stamps the value of the local time to the TxTimeStampf field in the 1DM message when the first bit of the frame is transmitted.
 Note well that at the sink MEP side, the 1DM reception process records the value of the local time when the last bit of the frame is received.

-Figure 8-58 shows the different processes inside MEPs and MIPs that are involved in the proactive delay measurement protocol.
+Figure 8-58 shows the different processes inside MEPs and MIPs that are involved in the proactive dual-ended delay measurement protocol.

-Figure 8-58 – Overview of processes involved with proactive one-way delay measurement
+Figure 8-58 – Overview of processes involved with proactive dual-ended delay measurement

 The MEP proactive-OAM source insertion process is defined in clause 9.2.1.1, the MEP proactive OAM sink extraction process in clause 9.2.1.2, and the MIP on-demand OAM sink extraction process in clause 9.4.2.2.